datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Datawire is a distributed messaging network for microservices.
 Datawire provides flexible routing topologies, service discovery, and security.
-In Datawire, all communication is peer-to-peer and fully asynchronous.
+In Datawire, all communication is fully asynchronous.

 Install
 =======